cbui/cbui/README.md

 ### Hi there 👋

-Former staff software engineer at Venmo (PayPal) working on developer tooling and infrastructure.

-Now a staff engineer at Flex (getflex.com) leading DevOps and Infra.

 I'm passionate about deployments and tooling for developers.

+Staff engineer at Flex (getflex.com) leading DevOps and Infra.

+Former staff software engineer at Venmo (PayPal) working on developer tools and infra (CI).
+I led Venmo's migration from Jenkins to GitHub Actions.

 I write at [https://cbui.dev](https://cbui.dev)